First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”

-Unbelievably (pun intended) there are those who argue the Christian afterlife is unappealing so reject Christianity on the grounds of the monotony and boring of sitting there doing nothing for all eternity.
-It doesn’t equal the hype of afterlife Islam proclamation of the 70 virgins.
+Unbelievably (pun intended) there are those who argue the Christian afterlife is unappealing so reject Christianity on the grounds of the boring monotony of sitting there doing nothing for all eternity.
+This outlook doesn’t even compare to the hype of afterlife Islam proclaims of the 70 virgins.
 Revelations 21-22 is about the newness of the earth.
-By the way, views on morality is one of the great differences between the Koran and the Bible, not to mention they don’t believe in Christ.
+By the way, views on morality are one of the great differences between the Koran and the Bible, not to mention they don’t believe in Christ.
 In Romans 8:18-25, Jesus redeems not only humans but the entire creation.
 From that passage, I like to think of heaven as where believers will go in the afterlife to cultivate and develop this resurrected world as it should have been all along, taking care of it and each other.
 All our relationships to be in full harmony and wholeness.
+Rest, Worship, and Service (the latter being in the new creation) will be key acrivities in Heaven.

 John’s recorded vision is captured in much symbolism borrowed from Hebrew history, depicting the circular fashion from the shared testaments.
 In the context of when the Revelation was written, the style of metaphors and similes are so spectacular, as are the many interpretations of when the end times are.
 His then audience at the time understood them all.
-John writes as an Old Testament scribe whose knowledge is so profound and in-depth that it only could be God inspired.
+John writes as like a First Testament scribe whose knowledge is so profound and in-depth that it only could be God inspired.

 Revelation is about four separate interrelated visions.
 He writes to seven representative churches, with only one getting a positive report.
 Seven is a common number in this book with its visions called the seven-fold series of seven.
 Recall that the biblical meaning of number seven is a completion.
 Revelation’s theme includes a positive sense of the future, even with its admonishments.

-While leading that after-school mentoring program mentioned earlier in this book, I had upgraded my eyeglasses prescription and frame.
+Speaking of a contemplative stance of John, while leading that after-school mentoring program mentioned earlier in this book, I had an experience.
+I had upgraded my eyeglasses prescription and frame.
 One lively, young fellow in the program saw them on me and asked if I paid for them?

 “Yes, these are prescription glasses.
 You pay for them because they are made just for you.”
 I explained.